oakromulo/flutter_persistent_queue/README.md

 any errors.

-All PersistentQueue methods are consumed sequentially (according to the strict chronological order of its calls) one at a time on a dedicated event loop.
+All PersistentQueue methods are consumed sequentially (according to the strict chronological order of its calls) one at a time on a dedicated producer / consumer event loop.

 Performance of persisted queues on standard simulated devices must be of at least 1000 writes/second.
-This constraint is enforced by integration tests.
+This constraint is verified on integration tests.

 All filesystem and JSON operations are abstracted by the minimalistic [flutter_localstorage](https://github.com/lesnitsky/flutter_localstorage)